jaydenlsf/QA-Core-Practical-Project/README.md

 #### 4. Ansible configuration
 - Install dependencies
-- Setting up swarm manager and joining a swarm working to the manager node
+- Setting up swarm manager and joining a swarm worker to the manager node
 - Reload NGINX when a change is made to nginx.conf file

 #### 5. Deploy